Rachel worked as a farm manager for three years in Pennsylvania and now has her own farmstead in Minnesota.

-Breaking and Cleaning the Rabbit Pelt
+Breaking the Rabbit Pelt

 Breaking a hide looks different depending on the type of hide.
 For instance, when I break a deer hide, I'm much rougher on it than I would be with a rabbit skin.
 Rabbit skin is still thinner than deer and other larger animals, even after tanning, so I don't personally use any tools to break rabbit skins but my own hands.

 To break my rabbit pelts, I start by gently stretching the skin between my fingers.
 I start pulling it apart in small sections, perhaps a couple inches wide.
 You will actually see the skin fibers pull apart, and the skin will be a lighter color in those areas.
 I like to use a leather oil, specifically neatsfoot oil, to rub into the skin as I go.
 This moistures and further softens the leather, making it less likely to tear.
 I do this process to the entire skin.